tillmii/one-button-games/README.md

 ### Structure for the README
 The README file should be structured as follows:
 - First line should start with a **#** and follow with the title of the game (e.g. *# My Great Game*)
 - Second line should contain the description of the game.
+It should not contain more than 400 symbols, or else it will get cut off.

 #### Example README
 ```